-Criterion A-association with the events that have made a significant contribution to the broad patterns of our history;

-- Criterion B-association with the lives of persons significant in our past; - Criterion C-embodiment of the distinctive characteristics of a type, period, or method of construction; representation of the work of a master; possession of high artistic values; or representation of a significant and distinguishable entity whose components may lack individual distinction.

-• Criterion D-potential to yield information important to prehistory or history.
+- Criterion A-association with the events that have made a significant contribution to the broad patterns of our history; - Criterion B-association with the lives of persons significant in our past; - Criterion C-embodiment of the distinctive characteristics of a type, period, or method of construction; representation of the work of a master; possession of high artistic values; or representation of a significant and distinguishable entity whose components may lack individual distinction. - Criterion D-potential to yield information important to prehistory or history.

-A survey of the 38 properties located outside the Northfield Commercial Historic District suggests that only the Northfield Armory may be potentially eligible for individual listing on the NHRP and that evaluation will require research demonstrating the building's significance to the local community within the institutional context.
+The survey of the 38 properties located outside the Northfield Commercial Historic District suggests only the Northfield Armory may be potentially eligible for individual listing on the NHRP and evaluation will require research demonstrating the building's significance to the local community within the institutional context.
 Only three other properties possess enough significance or integrity to recommend their addition to the district.
 Two of the three are the two retail buildings immediately north of the Armory.
 On the west side of the river, the small stone-faced building (1940) at 107 W. 3rd Street, behind Plummer Corner at 300 Water Street, is also recommended for inclusion within the historic district.
-The recommended district no longer includes the Northfield Library.
-The analysis from the inventory forms follows.